osstotalsoft/nbb/src/Messaging/NBB.Messaging.OpenTelemetry/README.md

 # NBB.Messaging.OpenTelemetry

-This package provides open tracing support in the messaging publishers and subscribers.
+This package provides open telemetry support in the messaging publishers and subscribers.

 ## NuGet install